HaoranPeng21/HDMI/README.md

 - `-m, --group_info`: Group information file (see format below)
 - `-o, --output`: Output directory (will create index subfolder)
 - `-t, --threads`: Number of threads for bowtie2-build (default: 1)

+**What it does:**
+- Reads HGT_events_raw.csv from detect step
+- Builds optimized indices only for HGT-involved contigs (60% size reduction)
+- Extracts and simulates HGT sequences (original connect functionality)
+- Generates new_elements_info.csv for profile analysis

 **Examples:**
 ```bash